Roszakos/threadhub-blog-application/README.md

-### Blog web application where users can read and write articles, created with Laravel, Blade Templates and Alpine.js
+### Blog web application where users can read and write articles, created with Laravel, Blade Templates, TailwindCSS and Alpine.js

 ## Getting started
 **Requirements:**